-Matching the expected workload calculated in SAPS to the proposed hardware is the responsibility of SAP's hardware vendor partners, where hardware sizing starts.
-Sizing involves determining hardware requirements like memory, CPU power, disk space, I/O capacity, and network bandwidth, translating business requirements into hardware specifications.
+Matching the expected workload calculated in SAPS to the proposed hardware is the responsibility of SAP's hardware vendor partners who also perform hardware sizing.
+Sizing involves determining hardware requirements such as memory, CPU power, disk space, I/O capacity, and network bandwidth, and converting business requirements into hardware specifications.
 It is performed early in the project and influenced by both business and technological aspects.
-Specific optimization techniques of IBM Power Systems, unavailable on x86 Intel servers, are used in the sizing exercise, reducing excess CPU capacity requirements and improving utilization of the purchased servers, resulting in better Total Cost of Ownership (TCO).
+Specific optimization techniques of IBM Power Systems, unavailable on x86 Intel servers, are used in the sizing exercise.
+The sizing exercise can reduce excess CPU capacity requirements and improve usage of the purchased servers, which can result in lower Total Cost of Ownership (TCO).